 \textbf{Evaluation metrics.} We employ SSDA (average sum of squared difference) and two temporal coherence metrics, namely dtSSD (mean squared difference of direct temporal gradients) and MESSDdt (mean squared difference between the warped temporal gradient) from~\cite{Erofeev2015} to evaluate the accuracy of the predicted video alpha mattes and their temporal coherence.
 Besides, we also report ``MSE'' (mean squared error) and ``SAD'' (sum of absolute difference) to verify the pixel-wise accuracy of alpha values at each frame.
 Lower evaluation metrics correspond to better video matting results.

 \textbf{Quantitative comparisons}.
-Table.~\ref{tab:vm108_val} shows the quantitative comparisons between our video matting networks and single image matting networks on the Videomatting108 validation dataset.
+Table~\ref{tab:vm108_val} shows the quantitative comparisons between our video matting networks and single image matting networks on the Videomatting108 validation set.
 For fair comparisons, we fine-tune single image matting networks on VideoMatting108 using each video frame as the image matting training data.
 The learning rate and input resolution are kept the same as we train our video matting network.
 The results are averaged over all 28 test video clips.
 It can be seen that our method (denoted ``+TAM'' with ``$L_{im}+L_{tc}+L_{af}$'' in the table) consistently outperform the baseline image matting networks (denoted ``GCA+F'', ``Index+F'' and ``DIM+F'') on all metrics.
+More comparison results with other methods, such as KNN Video Matting~\cite{Li_2013_ICCV} and DVM~\cite{Sun_2021_CVPR}, can be found in our supplementary material.

-Furthermore, in Table.~\ref{tab:videomatting.com}, the GCA+TAM network also outperforms GCA on the testing dataset from videomatting.com~\cite{Erofeev2015}.
+Furthermore, in Table~\ref{tab:videomatting.com}, the GCA+TAM network also outperforms GCA on the test dataset from videomatting.com~\cite{Erofeev2015}.
 This verifies the ability of the proposed TAM that is designed to aggregate temporal information for better video object matting results.
 Since GCA+TAM achieves much lower metric numbers comparing to DIM+TAM and Index+TAM, we use GCA+TAM as the default for evaluating video matting, if not mentioned otherwise.